ericreed/Adiogen2020/README.md

-# Profiling of NIH 3T3-L1 mouse adipocytes exposed to adipgenic compounds
+# Profiles of mouse adipocytes exposed to adipogenic compounds

 R code of 3' digital gene expression of NIH 3T3-L1 mouse adipocytes reported in the manuscript: